Reference

 If move_selector is omitted, the stock runtime stays intentionally narrow:

-• list-only models default to NearbyListChangeMoveSelector(20), NearbyListSwapMoveSelector(20), and ListReverseMoveSelector
+• list-only models default to NearbyListChangeMoveSelector(20), NearbyListSwapMoveSelector(20), SublistChangeMoveSelector, SublistSwapMoveSelector, and ListReverseMoveSelector, with k-opt and list ruin enabled only when their hooks exist

-• mixed models use the list defaults first, then scalar change
+• mixed models use the list defaults first, then scalar defaults

 limited_neighborhood is the tool for putting a hard cap on one neighborhood that is otherwise too broad.
 It is not a substitute for understanding the search policy you are expressing.